ES-DOC/cordex-specializations-atmos/README.md

-cordexp-specializations-atmos
+cordex-specializations-atmos
 ===============

-Micro-repository to contain atmosphere specific CORDEXP model specializations
+Micro-repository to contain atmosphere specific CORDEX model specializations

 What is ES-DOC ?